Track events are held at:

 7:30AM - 8:15AM - Tech Inspection.

 After registering you must bring your bike to the Tech Inspection area.
 Registration & Tech Inspection ends at 8:15!
 If you miss it you will not ride on time.
 At a minimum, you will miss the sighting laps (see below).
-Your registration and inspection, and therefore your riding, will be delayed until we can deal with you.

 8:15AM - 8:45AM - Riders Meeting.